 Special-status plants generally occur in relatively undisturbed areas within vegetation communities such as vernal pools, marshes and swamps, chenopod scrub, seasonal wetlands, riparian scrub, chaparral, alkali playa, dunes, and areas with unusual soil characteristics, such as the serpentine soils.
-While the CNDDB search identified several special-status plant species that are known to occur within the project region, the nearest documented occurrence of a special-status plant species (dwarf downinga) was identified approximately 3.1 miles from the sites.
-In addition, given that the project sites are currently used for orchard activities, periodic maintenance and cultivation activities, including discing and mowing, disturb the sites on a consistent basis.
-Thus, suitable habitat for special-status plant species is not anticipated to occur within the sites, and future development of the sites facilitated by the proposed project would be unlikely to result in impacts to special-status plant species.
+While the CNDDB search identified several special-status plant species that are known to occur within the project region, the nearest documented occurrence of a special-status plant species (dwarf downinga) was identified approximately 3.4 miles from the site.

 Nonetheless, given that the proposed project does not include site-specific development plans, designs, or proposals at this time, potential disturbance areas on-site are currently unknown.
-Therefore, prior to any ground disturbance associated with future development on-site, protocol-level surveys would be required to confirm the presence or absence of special-status plant species within the project sites.
+Therefore, prior to any ground disturbance associated with future development on-site, protocol-level surveys would be required to confirm the presence or absence of special-status plant species within the project site.
 Without the completion of such surveys, future development facilitated by the proposed project could have a substantial adverse effect, either directly or through habitat modifications, on special-status plant species.